 Mycelium: This one is a popular mobile wallet known for being compatible with more advanced tech, like Trezor hardware wallets (for maximum security) and Tor.

-Bitcoin Core: A free and open-source choice that serves as a Bitcoin node,
+Bitcoin Core: A free and open-source choice that serves as a Bitcoin node, Bitcoin Core does an excellent job at verifying payments, only accepting payments from valid blockchains.

 For a look at a few other of our favorite wallets, here’s a more in-depth guide to the best Bitcoin wallets.